-- Selling prices, product mix, customer demand and sales volumes;

-- Raw material costs, primarily old corrugated containers;

-- Energy and transportation costs;

-- Benefits from executing the Greif Business System;

-- Acquisition of businesses and facilities;
+- Selling prices, product mix, customer demand and sales volumes; - Raw material costs, primarily old corrugated containers; - Energy and transportation costs; - Benefits from executing the Greif Business System; - Restructuring charges; - · Acquisition of businesses and facilities; and - Divestiture of businesses and facilities.

-- Restructuring charges; and

-- Divestiture of businesses and facilities.

-Net sales were \$2,218.4 million for 2021 compared with \$1,916.9 million for 2020.
-The \$301.5 million increase was primarily due to increased average sale prices of containerboard and boxboard, as well as increased volumes, partially offset by impact to net sales attributed to the divested Consumer Packaging Group ("CPG") business, which was sold during the second quarter of 2020.
+Net sales were \$2,675.1 million for 2022 compared with \$2,218.4 million for 2021.
+The \$456.7 million increase was primarily due to higher average sale prices of containerboard and boxboard, partially offset by lower volumes.

-Gross profit was \$401.3 million for 2021 compared with \$382.7 million for 2020.
-The \$18.6 million increase in gross profit was primarily due to the same factors that impacted net sales, mainly offset by higher old corrugated container costs, other raw material input costs and higher transportation expenses.
-Gross profit margin decreased to 18.1 percent in 2021 from 20.0 percent in 2020.
+Gross profit was \$584.5 million for 2022 compared with \$401.3 million for 2021.
+The \$183.2 million increase in gross profit was primarily due to the same factors that impacted net sales, partially offset by higher raw material, transportation, labor, and utility costs.
+Gross profit margin increased to 21.8 percent in 2022 from 18.1 percent in 2021.

-Operating profit was \$131.0 million for 2021 compared with \$71.0 million for 2020.
-The \$60.0 million increase in operating profit was primarily due to the same factors that impacted net sales.
-In addition, the 2020 operating profit was impacted by the \$39.5 million loss on the divestment of the CPG business, which primarily related to the allocation of goodwill to that transaction.
-Adjusted EBITDA was \$302.0 million for 2021 compared with \$306.4 million for 2020.
-The decrease was due primarily to the impact of higher SG&A costs resulting from higher incentive accruals, partially offset by the same factors that impacted gross profit.
-Depreciation and amortization expenses were \$148.0 million and \$153.5 million for 2021 and 2020, respectively.
+Operating profit was \$298.5 million for 2022 compared with \$131.0 million for 2021.
+The \$167.5 million increase in operating profit was primarily due to the same factors that impacted gross profit, partially offset by higher SG&A expenses.
+Adjusted EBITDA was \$450.5 million for 2022 compared with \$302.0 million for 2021.
+The \$148.5 million increase was due primarily to the same factors that impacted operating profit.